Elvis Presley: Posthumous developments

-In 2005, Forbes named Presley the top-earning deceased celebrity for the fifth straight year, with a gross income of $45 million.
+In 2005, Forbes magazine named Presley the top-earning deceased celebrity for the fifth straight year, with a gross income of $45 million.
 He was placed second in 2006, returned to the top spot the next two years, and ranked fourth in 2009.
 The following year, he was ranked second, with his highest annual income ever—$60 million—spurred by the celebration of his 75th birthday and the launch of Cirque du Soleil's Viva Elvis show in Las Vegas.
 In November 2010, Viva Elvis: The Album was released, setting his voice to newly recorded instrumental tracks.
 As of mid-2011, there were an estimated 15,000 licensed Presley products, and he was again the second-highest-earning deceased celebrity.
 Six years later, he ranked fourth with earnings of $35 million, up $8 million from 2016 due in part to the opening of a new entertainment complex, Elvis Presley's Memphis, and hotel, The Guest House at Graceland.

-In 2018, RCA/Legacy released Elvis Presley – Where No One Stands Alone, a new album focused on Elvis's love of gospel music.
+In 2018, RCA/Legacy released Elvis Presley—Where No One Stands Alone, a new album focused on Presley's love of gospel music.
 Produced by Joel Weinshanker, Lisa Marie Presley and Andy Childs, the album introduced newly recorded instrumentation along with vocals from singers who had performed in the past with Elvis.
-It also included a reimagined duet with Lisa Marie, on the album's title track.
+It included a reimagined duet with Lisa Marie, on the album's title track.

-In 2022, Baz Luhrmann's film Elvis, a biopic about Presley's life, was released in theaters.
-Presley is portrayed by Austin Butler and Colonel Tom Parker by Tom Hanks.
+In 2022, Baz Luhrmann's film Elvis, a biographical film about Presley's life, was released.
+Presley is portrayed by Austin Butler and Parker by Tom Hanks.
 As of August 2022, the film had grossed $261.8 million worldwide on a $85 million budget, becoming the second-highest-grossing music biopic of all-time behind Bohemian Rhapsody (2018), and the fifth-highest-grossing Australian-produced film.
-For his portrayal of Elvis, Butler won the Golden Globe and was nominated for the Oscar for Best Actor.
-In January 2023, on what would have been Presley’s 88th birthday, his 1962 Lockheed 1329 JetStar sold at an auction for $260,000.
-The plane sold at the Mecum Kissimmee Collector Car auction in Florida.
+For his portrayal of Presley, Butler won the Golden Globe and was nominated for the Oscar for Best Actor.
+In January 2023, Presley's 1962 Lockheed 1329 JetStar sold at an auction for $260,000.

+During production of Elvis, Luhrmann unearthed long-lost footage from his epochal residency in Las Vegas from 1969 into the 1970s, as well as previously unseen footage of Presley in outtakes from both Elvis: That's the Way It Is and Elvis on Tour.
+This would form the basis of EPiC: Elvis Presley in Concert, a new documentary which premiered at the Toronto International Film Festival on September 6, 2025.